Death

 Living well with advanced cancer

-A new palliative care model provides early intervention to improve the quality of life for advanced cancer patients, says University of Melbourne expert.
+A new palliative care model provides early intervention to improve quality of life for advanced cancer patients and their families

 How popular culture helps with the business of death

-The opening of ‘Fun Home’ in Melbourne is part of a broader popular embrace of issues around how we deal with death, says University of Melbourne expert
+The staging of the musical ‘Fun Home’ in Melbourne is part of a broader embrace of issues around how we deal with death

 We need to rethink how we manage deathcare